-NGC 3514 - Intermediate Spiral Galaxy morphological classification
+NGC 3514 - Intermediate Spiral Galaxy in Crater morphological classification

-NGC 3514 - Intermediate Spiral Galaxy is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3514 - Intermediate Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3514 - Intermediate Spiral Galaxy in Crater is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3514 - Intermediate Spiral Galaxy in Crater in the Hubble de Vaucouleurs sequence.